1998 Colorado Rockies season

 The Colorado Rockies' 1998 season was the sixth for the Rockies.
 They tried to win the National League West.
 Don Baylor was their manager, although he was fired after the season.
 They played home games and hosted the 1998 Major League Baseball All-Star Game at Coors Field.
-They finished with a record of 77-85, fourth in the NL West.
+They finished with a record of 77-85, fourth in the division.